ThomasLamprecht/ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 When using Filestore, the journal size should be at least twice the product of the expected drive speed multiplied by ``filestore_max_sync_interval``.
 However, the most common practice is to partition the journal drive (often an SSD), and mount it such that Ceph uses the entire partition for the journal.
+Note that Filestore has been deprecated for several releases and any legacy Filestore OSDs should be migrated to BlueStore.

 .. confval:: osd_uuid
 .. confval:: osd_data